Using the Robots.txt Tool in All in One SEO

 Click the Enable Custom Robots.txt toggle in the Robots.txt Editor

-You should see the Robots.txt Preview section at the bottom of the screen which shows the default rules added by WordPress.
+You should see the Custom Robots.txt Preview section at the bottom of the screen which shows the default rules added by WordPress.

 Robots.txt Preview section in the Robots.txt Editor